ruch798/Data-Visualization-Portfolio/Part2_FinalProject.md

 **More call-to-action items**
 - I also plan to include more call-to-action items.

+## In-class Peer Feedback
+### What worked? 😁
+- The elements of the story were highlighted well with supporting charts and visuals.
+- The storyboard has a clean aesthetic.

+### What didn’t work? 😟
+- They would like to see Data points about the negative effects of phone addiction along with the displayed text.

+### What questions came up? 🤔
+- They were wondering if any research paper data could support my statements about an increase in level of exhaustion with an increase in phone usage.

+### What new inspiration arose? ✨
+- Since the group wanted me to look into more research paper findings and add more charts, I plan on doing so to enhance the storyboard.

+### Changes I made 🖌

 ## Moodboard 📱
 <p align="center">
 <img src="https://i.imgur.com/xdQ0Tdg.png" height=700>